 There are two main types of abortions, medical and surgical/in-clinic.
 Medical abortions (think: the abortion pill) can be used during the first 10 weeks of pregnancy, according to Planned Parenthood.

-So, yes, you have several options during the first and second trimester, but late-term abortions—those done towards the end of the second trimester and beginning of the third trimester—are illegal in most states.
-Three states currently ban abortions in the third trimester and 15 states ban it about 20 weeks post-fertilization (or about 22 weeks after the last period), according to the Guttmacher Institute.
-For 19 other states, the guideline for considering an abortion to be "late term" and illegal is if the fetus is considered "viable," or that it could survive outside the womb.
-Most medical communities consider that to be about 24 weeks, according to the American Pregnancy Association.
-The exception for performing a late-term abortion after these dates, however, is when it's deemed medically necessary (ex: if the pregnancy is putting the mother's life at risk).
+You have several options during the first and second trimester, but late-term abortions—those done toward the end of the second trimester and beginning of the third trimester—are illegal in most states.
+One state, Virginia, currently bans abortions in the third trimester, and 17 states ban it about 20 weeks post-fertilization (or about 22 weeks after the last period, towards the end of the second trimester), according to the Guttmacher Institute.
+For 20 other states, abortion is considered "late-term" and illegal if the fetus is "viable", which means it could survive outside the womb.
+Visit the Guttmacher Insitute's record of state policies to see where your state laws fall.
+(And because so many states restrict abortion, more and more women are trying to DIY.
+Not.
+Okay.)

 Know Your Abortion Risks